 Top Ways to Create the Conditions for Shared Leadership

-1. Develop Systems and Establish Guidelines for Shared Leadership
+1. Develop Systems and Establish Guidelines

 One of the top reasons shared leadership fails is that leaders don’t give their team members enough direction.
-A founder or executive leader will first need to determine what shared leadership looks like in practice for it to work.
+A founder or executive leader will first need to determine what it looks like in practice for it to work.
 Additionally, they’ll need to set a few rules the team must follow.
 This helps establish expectations, prevent miscommunication and misdirection, and let team members know how to collaborate successfully.

-When building an operational plan for shared leadership:
+When building an operational plan:

 - Use visualization to illuminate how shared leadership would work in your company.
 For instance, take an upcoming decision that would typically be your responsibility to make, and imagine handing this over to a leadership team.
+Next, build out a strategy.
 Who’s on the team?
 How will these people reach a consensus?
 What could go wrong during the meeting?
 When would you need to step in?
 What role do you play as they make a choice?
 Use several visualization sessions to imagine different scenarios.
 After each practice, write down the big takeaways you need to communicate.

 - Define how much autonomy employees have.
 Is decision making free reign, or is there still a process people need to follow?
 Establishing boundaries and expectations for shared leadership prevents people from unknowingly crossing them.